Anant-K-Singal/UCW-BUSI-653-HBD-FALL24-09/README.md

   - They can be used to observe trands, spikes, irregularities for metrics like platform costs, Glue jobs success rates, error counts, and S3 bucket capacities.

+### Timeline
+ Total estimated time for project completion:**4 weeks**
+ - **Week 1:** Setting up S3 buckets, versioning, replication rules and encryption.
+ - **Week 2:**  Data profiling and Cleaning for removing data inconsistencies.
+ - **Week 3:** Data pipeline design and implementaion for quality control.
+ - **Week 4:** Setting up alarmas and configuring dashboard for monitoring.

+### Deliverables
+-  Organized, cleaned, and schema-validated datasets securely stored in S3 with versioning and replication for backup.
+-  Establish a data quality control framework for handling sensitivity information and implementing validation and control rules.
+-  Creation of dashboard for monitoring real-time insights, trends and summarizing key data quality metrics.

+### Impact
+This Data Quality Control (DQC) project ensures the University Canada West’s student dataset is accurate, secure, and compliant with regulatory standards.
+By automating data validation, encryption, and monitoring processes using AWS tools, it enhances decision-making for course enrollment and scholarship management while safeguarding sensitive information and improving operational efficiency.